Culture of South Korea: Age hierarchy resulting from Japanese colonial rule

-South Korean society exists serious bad customs of age hierarchy that is not found in any other country except North Korea.
+South Korean society has a custom of age hierarchy, the extent of which is not found in any other country except North Korea.
 Even Japan, which uses Japanese language, a language with linguistic honorifics developed to the same level as Korean language, is not at the same level as South Korea.

 In South Korea, no matter how small the age difference is, if the year of birth is not the same, the hierarchy is determined as Hyeong (형), Oppa (오빠) (both meaning "older brother"), Nuna (누나), Eonni (언니) (both meaning "older sister"), Dongsaeng (동생, meaning "younger brother/sister"), and they are not regarded as mutual friends.
-Even, unless the relationship is very close, the person who is at least one year younger than the other person must use linguistic honorifics.
+(This expression is not limited to relatives in Korea.)
+Even, if the relationship is not very close, the person who is at least one year younger than the other person must use linguistic honorifics.
+Therefore, unlike other countries, it is common in South and North Korea to frequently ask people about their age.
+In countries and regions outside of Korea, it is not common to consider age differences when making friends.
+This has led to the fact that age reckoning, as used internationally, is not common in South Korean society, and East Asian age reckoning (also known as "Korean age") remains prevalent, unlike neighbouring East Asian countries.
+This is because in South Korean society, a difference of as little as one year can determine hierarchy.

-Many people think that this is a custom of South Korean Confucian culture, but that's not true.
-Until the Joseon dynasty era, unlike today, on the Korean Peninsula, age was not considered as severe, so it was a custom of making friends within a small age gap.
+This custom is often misattributed to Confucian culture.
+However, during the Joseon dynasty era, age did not carry as much as hierarchical importance as today, and making friends of a slightly different age to oneself was more common.

-Rather, the educational system of Japanese colonial rule influenced South Korean society of the contemporary period.
-The Empire of Japan's normal schools (師範学校 shihan gakkou) are the very origin of South Korea's age hierarchy.
+The origin of this system can be found in the educational system of Japanese colonial rule, more specifically from the Empire of Japan's normal schools (師範学校 shihan gakkou).